halimatussadia/halimatussadia/README.md

 <img src="https://media.giphy.com/media/VgCDAzcKvsR6OM0uWg/giphy.gif" width="50"> A little more about me...

 I have been actively involved in Software Engineer since June 2019.
-Specifically, I have worked for well known software development companies for almost 3 years and have also been active in self-employed projects.
-I am passionate about designing and developing backend APIs, databases, microservices with good software development practices and principles.
+Specifically, I have worked for well known software development company for almost 3 years and have also been active in self-employed projects.
+I am passionate about designing and developing backend APIs, databases with good software development practices and principles.
 I love to take new challenges because challenges make me more curious and proactive.